E-SEKYERE/sip-and-savor-financial-model/README.md

   though it trends down from ~8.2x (2024) to ~3.7x (2028) as current liabilities grow
 - The DCF implies an Enterprise Value of ~657M against an Equity Valuation of ~97M

-*(Treat these as illustrative talking points — swap in the exact figures/narrative you want to highlight once you've reviewed the model.)*

----

 ## 📸 Screenshots